Athol Williams

-Athol Williams (born 20 June 1970) is a South African poet, applied philosopher and business lecturer based at Oxford University.
+Athol Williams is a South African poet, applied philosopher and business professor based at Oxford University.
+In 2026, Williams was appointed Poet Laureate at Oxford University's Saïd Business School.

 Life

 Williams was born in Lansdowne, Cape Town, South Africa, and grew up in Mitchells Plain, the coloured township established under apartheid.
 Before becoming an academic and writer, he worked in business for fifteen years, mainly as a strategy advisor.

-It was at the University of the Witwatersrand, in 1991, that he published his first poem, "New South Africa", in the student publication Wits Student.
-The poem captured the newfound optimism associated with the release from prison of Nelson Mandela and other anti-apartheid leaders in 1990.

-He is the co-founder of Read to Rise, an NGO that promotes youth literacy by making appropriate books available to children in poor communities and founder of the Institute of Social and Corporate Ethics (ISCE).
-He serves on the board of New Contrast Literary Magazine, a South African literary journal, and is the founder of the Cape Flats Book Festival.
+He is founder of the Cape Flats Book Festival.
 On Freedom Day in 2025, a mural of Athol Williams was unveiled in Cape Town, measuring 10m x 8m, celebrating him as a 'South African Hero' and 'Education Champion.'

 Anti-corruption

-Williams is acknowledged for his anti-corruption and ethical business stance.
 In October 2019, Williams blew the whistle on Bain & Company stating that they had withheld relevant information from the Nugent Commission investigating irregularities at South African Revenue Service.
 In December 2019, several media outlets reported that Bain had attempted to buy Williams's silence.
-The Nugent Commission found that Bain did not make full disclosure.
-Bain have denied these allegations.

 In March 2021, Williams testified for two days before the State Capture Commission presenting evidence relating to Bain's alliance with Jacob Zuma and Tom Moyane in alleged state capture in South Africa.
 The Commission's final report concluded that Bain's behaviour was 'unlawful' and praised Williams for rejecting hush money and acknowledged his contribution, stating 'it particularly wishes to express its appreciation to Mr Williams for the evidence he gathered and placed before the Commission.'
 In November 2021, Williams published Deep Collusion: Bain and the capture of South Africa based on his testimony and experience at Bain.

 On 1 November 2021, Williams fled South Africa due to safety concerns.
 As a witness and whistle-blower who implicated dozens of individuals in the ongoing Zondo Commission, he feared possible reprisal.
-While in exile, Williams collaborated with Lord Peter Hain to draw global attention to Bain's corrupt activities in South Africa.
-One outcome of this campaign was the announcement by the UK government on 3 August 2022 that its investigation concluded Bain was 'guilty of grave professional misconduct' leading to a 3 year ban from state contracts.